Extra help to pay the rent

 Some benefits stop if you go back to work, work more hours or earn more money.

 If this happens, you could get an extra 4 weeks of Housing Benefit to help you pay your rent.
 This is called Extended Payment of Housing Benefit.
 If you’re eligible your council will contact you.
 You must have received certain benefits continuously for at least 26 weeks right up to the time when you went back work.

 Once your extended payment ends, you might get ‘in-work Housing Benefit’.

-You don’t have to claim - your council will decide if you’re eligible for help and write and let you know.
+You don’t have to claim - your council will decide if you’re eligible for help and write to let you know.